 Sound therapy is a process by which a variety of instruments are used to produce therapeutic sound, using frequency and vibration, which has been shown to have a significant effect on your state of health and wellbeing.
 When an instrument such as Tuning Forks and Himalayan Singing Bowls are played, they produce a frequency and vibration, which travels through air and matter (much like ripples across a pond).
 These 'waves' of sound that are created, interact with the aura, the human bio-field, the neurons and brainwaves, thus affecting every cell within the body.
 During sound therapy sessions, you often experience a deeply relaxing effect, upon the mind, body and soul, allowing the body time to rest and rejuvenate, leading to an improvement in your overall health and wellbeing.

 What are the Benefits?

-The benefits of sound therapy are quite extensive, they include deep relaxation, reduced stress, an improvement in feelings of anxiety or depression, high blood pressure, sleep disorders and general pain caused by an imbalance of the flow in energy through the body.
 There are many other benefits including that of an improvement in other more significant health issues such as Alzheimer's and Dementia, as well as aiding in the clearing of blockages connected with past life & ancestral traumas.
 Sound therapy can also assist in the clearing of blockages and re-alignment of the chakras, thus improving your overall mental, physical, spiritual and emotional wellbeing.

-In recent years scientific research studies including those on Alzheimer's and Dementia, have shown improvements in the memory recall, I have included a few links which I feel are relevant to the ongoing research, for your information, below....
+Scientific research studies including those on Alzheimer's and Dementia, have shown improvements in the memory recall, I have included a few links which I feel are relevant to the ongoing research, for your information, below....